ThomasVrancken/info9023-mlops/directed_work/04_vertex/README.md

 1. Have a working version of [python](https://www.python.org/downloads/)
 2. Have a working version of [Docker Desktop](https://docs.docker.com/desktop/)
 3. Docker daemon running.
+4. Enable Vertex AI API in your Google Cloud project.

 ## 2. Vertex AI